 IMPORTANT: Some schools located in the United States offer courses in a foreign country under contract with the Department of Defense.
 These courses are not considered foreign training.
 Similarly, “Junior Year Abroad” programs and similar programs offered by schools in the United States are not considered foreign training.

 For applications and further information, the following offices or representatives will be glad to assist you:

 Within all 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands, call VA’s customer service toll-free for information about education benefits: 1-888-GI BILL-1 (1-888-442-4551).
 For toll-free TDD service, call 1-800-829-4833.
 For information about all other VA benefits, call toll-free 1-800-827-1000.

-You may send us an email inquiry 24 hours a day, 7 days a week by using the Submit A Question section of our website.
+You may send us an email inquiry 24 hours a day, 7 days a week by using the Ask VA.
 You will generally receive a response within 3 to 5 business days.